Holi0317/sms-library-api/README.md

 Execute `docker-compose -f docker-compose-dev.yml run backend`.
 All message will be shown on console.

 ## Auto reload of code
-Only `src/` directory from backend and timer and `app/` directory from frontend will be mounted into development containers.
+All code other than dependencies are mounted into containers.

-This means adding new packages, changing gulp tasks will not be sent into the container.
+Yet, some code will not cause auto-reload.
+If that occur, you must manually restart docker container.

-You __MUST__ rebuild the image if such changes occurs.
+You __MUST__ rebuild the image if dependency has changed.

 Moreover, if there is change to `custom-typings` or `common`, `scripts/pre-build.sh` must be run again.